CSB5/OPERA-MS/README.md

 # Dependencies

-The only true dependency is `cpanm`, which is used to automatically install Perl modules.
+The only true dependency is **cpanm**, which is used to automatically install Perl modules.
 All other required programs come either pre-compiled with OPERA-MS or are built during the installation process.
-Binaries are placed inside the __utils__ folder:
+Binaries are placed inside the **tools_opera_ms** folder:

 1) [MEGAHIT](https://github.com/voutcn/megahit) - (tested with version 1.0.4-beta)
 1) [SPAdes](https://github.com/ablab/spades) - (tested with version 3.13.0)